Haider Al-Ameri

-Haider Al-Ameri (حيدر العامري; born 29 May 1997) is a Saudi professional footballer who plays for Al-Rawdhah as a right back.
+Haider Al-Ameri (حيدر العامري; born 29 May 1997) is a Saudi professional footballer who plays as a right back.

 Career

 Al-Ameri started his career with Al-Adalah where he was promoted from the youth team to the first team in 2018.
 Al-Ameri helped Al-Adalah reach the Pro League, the top tier of Saudi football, for the first time in the club's history.
 On 25 January 2020, Al-Ameri joined MS League club Al-Bukayriyah on loan until the end of the 2019–20 season.
 On 6 October 2020, Al-Ameri joined MS League club Al-Khaleej.
+On 6 February 2024, Al-Ameri joined Al-Ula.